-- 1. That consideration of a 2024 tax policy and rates by-law be given at the Council meeting scheduled for April 10, 2024, that establishes: - a.
-Tax Ratios: - b.
+- 1. That consideration of a 2025 tax policy and rates by-law be given at the Council meeting scheduled for April 9, 2025, that establishes: - a.
+Tax Ratios; - b.
 Tax Rate Reductions for Prescribed Property Subclasses; - c.
 Tax Rates for Upper Tier Purposes; - 2.
-And further, that Council reaffirm tax policy previously established by By-law No. 5912-2017, being a by-law to provide a Financial Hardship Program with a minor amendment to Schedule "A" as described herein: - 3.
-And further, that Council reaffirm tax policy previously established by By-law No. 5913-2017, being a by-law to establish a tax rebate program for the purpose of providing relief from taxes or amounts paid on account of taxes on eligible property occupied by eligible charities and similar organizations with a minor amendment to Appendix "A" as described herein.
+And further, that Council reaffirm tax policy previously established by By-law No. 5912-2017, being a by-law to provide a Financial Hardship Program, as set out in Attachment 1; - 3.
+And further, that Council reaffirm tax policy previously established by By-law No. 5913-2017, being a by-law to establish a tax rebate program for the purpose of providing relief from taxes or amounts paid on account of taxes on eligible property occupied by eligible charities and similar organizations, as set out in Attachment 2.